Energy-filtered random-phase states as microcanonical thermal pure quantum states: Numerical results

-However, more interestingly, among the results for the three distinct types of the random-phase states, the statistical errors for the random-phase-product states $\hat{v}_r^{(1)}|+\rangle$ is significantly larger than those for the others, especially for the target energy $E/NJ=-0.25$ as shown in Figs.~\ref{fig:rand}(m)--\ref{fig:rand}(o), while the difference between the results for $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ and $\hat{V}_r|+\rangle$ is not significant.
-As shown in Fig.~\ref{fig:rand2}, the same trend but with larger statistical errors for $\hat{v}_r^{(1)}|+\rangle$ is also found for the larger system of $N=28$ with $R=64$, where the full-diagonalization results are not available because of the huge computational resource required.
-It is also interesting to notice in Fig.~\ref{fig:rand2} that the inverse temperature evaluated for $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ as well as $\hat{V}_r|+\rangle$ is almost independent of $\tau$ for a wider region of $\tau$ even at the target energy $E/NJ=-0.25$.
+However, more interestingly, among the results for the three distinct types of the random-phase states, the statistical errors for the random-phase-product states $\hat{v}_r^{(1)}|+\rangle$ is significantly larger than those for the others, especially for the inverse temperature at the target energy $E/NJ=-0.25$, as shown in Fig.~\ref{fig:rand}(c) [also see Fig.~\ref{fig:rand3}(l)], while the difference between the results for $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ and $\hat{V}_r|+\rangle$ is not significant.
+As shown in Fig.~\ref{fig:rand2} (also see Fig.~\ref{fig:rand4}), the same trend but with larger statistical errors for $\hat{v}_r^{(1)}|+\rangle$ is also found for the larger system of $N=28$ with $R=64$, where the full-diagonalization results are not available because of the huge computational resource required.
+It is also interesting to notice in Fig.~\ref{fig:rand2}(c) [also see Figs.~\ref{fig:rand4}(c), \ref{fig:rand4}(f), \ref{fig:rand4}(i), and \ref{fig:rand4}(l)] that the inverse temperature evaluated for $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ as well as $\hat{V}_r|+\rangle$ is almost independent of $\tau$ for a wider region of $\tau$ even at the target energy $E/NJ=-0.25$.
 Although the simple circuit structure of $\hat{v}_r^{(1)}|+\rangle$ for the random-phase states, which involve only the single-qubit rotations, is quite appealing, our results reveal that the random-phase-product states $\hat{v}_r^{(1)}|+\rangle$ require the larger number $R$ of samples than the other random-phase states $\hat{v}_r^{(2)}\hat{v}_r^{(1)}|+\rangle$ and $\hat{V}_r|+\rangle$ to achieve a desired statistical accuracy.
 We should note here that the efficiency of the sampling with the random-phase-product states $\hat{v}_r^{(1)}|+\rangle$ is under recent debate, and several studies on improving~\cite{Iwaki2021,Goto2021} and quantifying~\cite{Iwaki2022} the efficiency of the sampling beyond the level of the random-phase-product states have been recently reported.